-To evaluate the value of y in Environment A, we first look in the frame in Environment A for a place named y.
-Since no y place exists, evaluation continues by evaluating the expression in the parent environment, which is the Global Environment.
-The Global Environmentï£is frame does not contain a place named y, and the global environment has no parent, so the name is undefined.
-It is an error, since there is no place named y visible from Environment A.
+tinues by evaluating the expression in the parent environment, which is the Global Environment.
+The Global Environments frame does not contain a place named y, and the global environment has no parent, so the name is undefined and the evaluation results in an error.